platipodium/vinos/doc/joss/paper.md

 The model is documented in short form in the NetLogo's `Info` section in the IDE.
 A full documentation following the Overview, Design, and Details [@Grimm2020; ODD] standard protocol for ABM is available in the repository as `doc/odd/paper.md`.

-Allata from third parties is licensed under various open source licenses.
+All data from third parties is licensed under various open source licenses.
 The model, its results and own proprietary data was released under open source licenses, mostly Apache 2.0 and CC-BY-SA-4.0.
 A comprehensive documentation of all is provided via REUSE [@FSF2023].

 <!--

-- `@author:2001`  ->  "Author et al. (2001)"
-- `[@author:2001]` -> "(Author et al., 2001)"
-- `[@author1:2001; @author2:2001]` -> "(Author1 et al., 2001; Author2 et al., 2002)"

 Figures can be included like this:
 ![Caption for example figure.\label{fig:example}](figure.png){ width=20% }
 and referenced from text using \autoref{fig:example}.

 -->

 # Acknowledgements

 We acknowledge contributions from Wolfgang Probst, Seong Jieun, and Jürgen Scheffran for providing data, fruitful discussions and contributing to the ODD document.
 We thank all members of the MuSSeL consortium making this software relevant in a research context.
-The development of the model was made possible by the grant Multiple Stressors on North Sea Life within the 3rd Küstenforschung Nord-Ostsee (KüNO) call of the Forschung für Nachhaltigkeit program of the Germany Research and Education ministry (BMBF).
+The development of the model was made possible by the grant 03F0862A "Multiple Stressors on North Sea Life" within the 3rd Küstenforschung Nord-Ostsee (KüNO) call of the Forschung für Nachhaltigkeit program of the Germany Bundesministerium für Bildung und Forschung (BMBF).

 # References